xiaoxianyu-office/mm/Mobs/Options.md

 **AttackSpeed: \[number\]**

       * Sets the attack speed of the mob.
       * Defaults to vanilla attack speed for the respective mobs.
+(Doesn't do anything.)

 **ApplyInvisibility: \[true/false\]** (4.9)